Gaussian beams and caustic avoidance in gravitational optics: Point sources

-where $\theta$ is the expansion scalar\footnote{As $\mathbf{\Gamma}_{P.S.}$ is equal to the deformation rate matrix of the corresponding ray bundle, the trace of $\mathbf{\Gamma}_{P.S.}$ gives twice the expansion scalar through eq.~(\ref{eq:deform_matrix_components}).} of the null bundle.
-We also realise this continuity equation is equivalent to the evolution equation of the squared amplitude of the electromagnetic wave in the leading order approximation of the JWKB--like method.
-That is, eq.~(\ref{eq:Cont_P.S._expansion}) is equivalent to eq.~(\ref{eq:evol_ampl_sq}) of the geometric optics limit.
+where $\theta$ is the expansion scalar\footnote{As $\mathbf{\Gamma}_{P.S.}$ is equal to the deformation rate matrix of the corresponding ray bundle, the trace of $\mathbf{\Gamma}_{P.S.}$ gives twice the expansion scalar through (\ref{eq:deform_matrix_components}).} of the null bundle.
+We also realize that this continuity equation is equivalent to the evolution equation of the squared amplitude of the electromagnetic wave in the leading order approximation of the JWKB-like method.
+That is, (\ref{eq:Cont_P.S._expansion}) is equivalent to (\ref{eq:evol_ampl_sq}) of the geometric optics limit.

 It is known that in quantum mechanics, the Schr{\"{o}}dinger equation preserves the norm of a wave function which is normalized to one.
-In our case, it is the paraxial wave equation, (\ref{eq:Sch_classic}), that preserves the non--unit norm.
+In our case, it is the paraxial wave equation, (\ref{eq:Sch_classic}), that preserves the non-unit norm.
 Namely,

 is invariant throughout the evolution.
-In our classical picture, $\mathcal{P}$ corresponds to the integrated intensity over the cross--sectional area.
+In our classical picture, $\mathcal{P}$ corresponds to the integrated intensity over the cross-sectional area.
 It represents the power contained within a light beam.